at-import/SassyLists/README.md

 # SassyLists [![Gem Version](https://badge.fury.io/rb/SassyLists.png)](http://badge.fury.io/rb/SassyLists)

-Here is a [Compass Extension](http://compass-style.org/) providing you all functions you need to manipulate your [Sass](http://sass-lang.com/) lists.
+Here is a powerful toolbox providing you all the functions you need to manipulate your [Sass](http://sass-lang.com/) lists.
 See complete documentation [here](http://sassylists.com/).

 ## How to use it

 ### Install with Gem

 1. `gem install SassyLists`
-2. Add `require 'SassyLists'` to your `config.rb`
-3. Import it in your stylesheets with `@import 'SassyLists'`

 ### Install with [Bower](http://bower.io/ "BOWER: A package manager for the web")
 1. `bower install SassyLists --save-dev`